nissan-ajith-padmakumar/style-guide/javascript/es6-and-above/untitled.md

 Use computed property names when creating objects with dynamic property names.

-{% hint style="warning" %}
-Why?
+> Why?
 They allow you to define all the properties of an object in one place.
-{% endhint %}

 ```javascript
 function getKey(k) {